-Julien Melot, the ZEN 50’s designer, prefers to describe it as a “range and speed extender”, deliberately eschewing any sailing references in favour of a term usually reserved to describe the diesel-powered generators which most other solar-powered motor catamarans rely on to boost their limited speed and range.
+Julien Melot, the ZEN 50’s designer, prefers to describe it as a “range and speed extender”, deliberately eschewing any sailing references in favour of a term usually reserved to describe the diesel-powered generators which most other solar-powered electric boats rely on to boost their limited speed and range.

 In his view, resorting to a generator for this purpose is a bit of a cop-out that requires carrying and burning substantial quantities of fossil fuel, especially in low light conditions.

 The ZEN 50 is entirely self-sufficient without the need for a generator or a single drop of fossil fuel – even the tender is battery-powered and charged by the mothership.
 Instead, it harvests its own energy from the sun and wind, making it the world’s first truly zero-emissions 50ft production powercat.

 It all starts with a clean sheet design making full use of carbon fibre and Corecell sandwich construction to build a light but strong multihull shape with efficient hydrodynamics and the largest possible array of solar panels.